Ferrexpo (LON:FXPO) Trading Down 12.1% – Here’s Why

-Separately, Peel Hunt reissued a “hold” rating and issued a GBX 53 price objective on shares of Ferrexpo in a report on Monday, November 10th.
-One equities research analyst has rated the stock with a Hold rating, According to MarketBeat, the stock presently has an average rating of “Hold” and a consensus target price of GBX 53.
+Separately, Peel Hunt reaffirmed a “hold” rating and issued a GBX 53 price objective on shares of Ferrexpo in a report on Monday, November 10th.
+One equities research analyst has rated the stock with a Hold rating, According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of GBX 53.

 About Ferrexpo